Migrant Mother: Interpretation and legacy

 Since its publication, Migrant Mother has become an icon of the Great Depression.
 The photograph has always been in the public domain and since its creation it has been reproduced many times including as postage stamps, as advertisements, for charity fundraising, and as magazine covers.
 The Black Panthers even put an afro on the mother.
 However, the legacy of Migrant Mother extended further than just to media.
 In the summer of 1983, the photograph was published in the national press.
-Florence Thompson was ill with cancer, but had no insurance to help pay the costs.
+Florence Thompson was ill with cancer at the time, but had no insurance to help pay the costs.
 Her children pleaded for money to help with the costs and within weeks, they were able to raise $30,000 for their dying mother.
 Thompson eventually succumbed to her illness and passed in mid-September.
 Although most people will likely not know who Dorothea Lange is nor will they know the identity of the Migrant Mother, many recognize the mother's face as an emblem of the Great Depression.

 Pictured in January 2025, researchers have determined Dorothea Lange's Migrant Mother photo series location to have been on the outskirts of present-day Nipomo, beside the modern stretch of U.S. Highway 101.